svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 > **Note!**
 >
 > Plugin supports copy-paste of patterns between the files via the Ctrl+C and Ctrl+V shortcuts ( or via the corresponding context-menu items ).
-> It might become quite useful, in case if you'll decide to use some of the colleague's regexes in combination with your own ones.
+> It might become quite useful, in case if you'll decide to use some of the colleague's regexes in combination with your ones.

 ----